 10 Faux Pas to Avoid When Visiting Lisbon: A Traveler’s Guide

-1. Mispronouncing Portuguese as “Spanish”
+1. Calling Portuguese “Spanish”

 2. Assuming Everyone Speaks English